rightjs/rightjs-docs/docs/en/docs/util/cookie.md

 # Cookie

-`Cookie` is an object oriented wrapper over a browser's native cookies support
+`Cookie` is an object oriented wrapper around the native cookie support of the browser.

-You can work with the `Cookie` object at the class level
+You can work with the `Cookie` object at class level.

     Cookie.set('name', 'value');
     Cookie.set('name', 'value', {duration: 10});